Pool Tile Cleaning | Pool Tile Repair | Calcium Removal

 They’re whitish and look rather unsightly on your pool tiles.
 They could even be dangerous for your body when you swim in the water.

-If lime develops in your pool, hire pool maintenance professionals to inspect and clean up debris from its surfaces.
-Most make a diagnosis for the localization, as well as the elimination of limescale.
+If develops in your pool, hire pool maintenance professionals to inspect and clean up debris from its surfaces.
+Most pool cleaning services make a diagnosis for the localization, as well as the elimination of limescale.

 If you want to do it yourself, read the rest of the article.